The Best Time of Year to Lay Your New Turf

 Turfgrass thrives best in full sun (6+ hours of sunlight) and well-drained soil.
 It doesn’t like boggy or wet areas, so make sure your yard drains properly before you lay.
 It tolerates most climates but prefers warm, temperate conditions.
 Turfgrass doesn’t do well in extreme climates since it doesn’t like freezing or burning hot temperatures.

 It can handle most soil types and is adaptable to acidic, alkaline, or neutral soils.
 It likes a pH range of about 5-7.5 (slightly acidic).
 If you’re not sure what your soil’s pH is, buy a testing kit online before laying to make sure it will work.
+You can add lime to adjust the pH as needed.

 Now that you know the best time to lay turfgrass and which mistakes to avoid, you can confidently lay your turf now.
 I wish you luck with your new yard, enjoy!